saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 _Chronology for the_ Frank Porter Graham papers

-**2.7.12** At the beginning of the biographical history, provide a brief summary of the most relevant aspects of a person’s or family’s life.
+**2.7.12** At the beginning of the biographical history, provide a brief summary of the most relevant aspects of a person's or family's life.
 Include name, dates, profession, and geographic location.

 Frederick Reines (1918-1998) was a particle physicist, Nobel laureate, and educator internationally recognized for his verification of the existence of the neutrino and investigation of its properties.